 9. Traveling Alone?
 Go Online And Pick The Aisle Seat Before You Go

 Lots of airlines let you edit your ticket and choose your seat if you buy it early enough.
 An aisle seat give you easy access to walking breaks and the bathroom.
 This way you don’t have to ask a stranger to get up every time you want to move around.

 I personally like to freshen up after getting off each plane.
 It helps my body reset and feel like I won’t kill the person next to me with my stench.
-Make sure to bring a travel sized toothbrush, and tiny toothpaste for easy stowing.
+Make sure to bring a travel sized toothbrush, and tiny toothpaste for easy stowing and accessibility.

 Security lines can be rough.
 To get out of there ASAP, take off your shoes and jacket, and put all things in your carry-on BEFORE you get to the conveyor belt.
 You’ll get through the line in no time!